-At PeasantArtCraft, we aim to encourage the small scale producers, by taking an active role in the rural community, participating in historic traditions and sharing with the world.
+At PeasantArtCraft, we aim to encourage small-scale producers, by taking an active role in the rural community, participating in historic traditions, and sharing with the world.

-We travel to remote villages looking for traditional artisans of Romania who still keep their ancient traditions alive and honour the traditional arts and crafts: loom weaving, wood carving, traditional embroidery, leather crafts.
+We travel to remote villages looking for traditional artisans of Romania who still keep their ancient traditions alive and honor the traditional arts and crafts: loom weaving, wood carving, traditional embroidery, and leather crafts.